Dewb/radome/README.md

 * ofxSyphon

-These dependencies will probably be incorporated into this repo in the near future, but for now you'll need to install them in the of addons folder yourself.
+These dependencies will probably be incorporated into this repo in the near future, but for now you'll need to install them in the openFramework addons folder yourself.